27 Fun Things to Do in Toronto at Night You Probably Didn’t Think Of

 If you’ve been looking for a fun and interactive way to get to know the city of Toronto, this is it.
 Check out the full listing of walking tours by Artworx TO to take your pick!

-22. Enjoy Late Night Street Food
+23. Enjoy Late Night Street Food

 Whether you’re grabbing some comfort food from a food truck in the Entertainment District, or sitting down for dim sum in Chinatown, eating out is a fun late night activity not to be underrated.
 Just look for the crowds after dark and you’ll know which restaurants are worth your business.

-One of my most fond memories in Toronto is eating out at a classy Turkish restaurant close to downtown at night.
 I still remember the mood lighting, the warm evening breeze and the excitement of trying a new cuisine.
 It felt like I had been transported right into Turkey – which is the power of amazing food and the right atmosphere!

 24. Walk Along the Beach